...

 These symptoms can impact your quality of life, but medications and targeted therapies can help you during the withdrawal period.

-Are You Struggling with Benzos?
+Are You Struggling with Benzodiazepine Addiction?

 If you’re struggling with addiction or dependence on a drug like Xanax, please reach out to our treatment center by calling 408-547-4089.
 Members of the Silicon Valley Recovery team are available any time to answer questions you have and help you discover more about treatment plans and programs that will work for you as an individual.
 This includes the treatment of benzodiazepine withdrawal and comprehensive addiction treatment.